cryostatio/cryostat-legacy/README.md

 requests.
 Enabling this option leaves a constant memory size footprint, but might also reduce the network throughput.

+The environment variable `CONTAINER_JFR_REPORT_GENERATION_MAX_HEAP` is used to configure the maximum heap size used by the container subprocess which forks to perform automated rules analysis report generation.
+The default is `200`, representing a `200MiB` maximum heap size.
+Too small of a heap size will lead to report generation failing due to Out-Of-Memory errors.
+Too large of a heap size may lead to the subprocess being forcibly killed and the parent process failing to detect the reason for the failure, leading to inaccurate failure error messages and API responses.

 The environment variable `CONTAINER_JFR_CORS_ORIGIN` can be used to specify the origin for CORS.
 This can be used in development to load a different instance of the web-client.
 See [container-jfr-web](https://github.com/rh-jmc-team/container-jfr-web)